openvswitch/ovs/Documentation/ref/ovs-actions.7.rst

   is not an L3 packet, and ``encap(nsh)`` raises this error if the current packet is not Ethernet, IPv4, IPv6, or NSH.

+  The ``decap`` action is supported only for packet types ethernet, NSH and MPLS.
+Openvswitch raises this error for other packet types.
-  When a ``decap`` action decapsulates a packet, Open vSwitch raises this error if it does not support the type of inner packet.  ``decap`` of an Ethernet header raises this error if a VLAN header is present, ``decap`` of a NSH packet raises this error if the NSH inner packet is not Ethernet, IPv4, IPv6, or NSH, and ``decap`` of other types of packets is unsupported and also raises this error.
+  When a ``decap`` action decapsulates a packet, Open vSwitch raises this error if it does not support the type of inner packet.  ``decap`` of an Ethernet header raises this error if a VLAN header is present, ``decap`` of a NSH packet raises this error if the NSH inner packet is not Ethernet, IPv4, IPv6, or NSH.

   This error terminates packet processing, retaining any previous side effects (e.g. output actions).
 When this error arises within the execution of a